sophiehart/sa-kws-docs/source/05-reference.rst

         // Your error handler here
     });

-Request permissions
+Request Permissions
 --------------------

-This function allows to send a notification to the parent of the user to request a permission for a specific feature, like sending a welcome pack or a birthday email.
+This function allows your app to send a notification to a user's parent to request permission for a specific feature, like sending a welcome pack or a birthday email.

 * Function: **user.requestPermissions**